The Company of Ordinance

 Please note that the tabard, arming doublet and hose are grubby looking, this is deliberate as nothing looks more out of place than a re-enactor in bright clean clothes.
 There was little facility to clean clothes in the 15th century and no detergents.
 Most peasants had only one set of clothes, artisans and craftsmen if they were doing well might have two sets.
 Multiple sets of clothes were the prerogative of the rich.

-All members of the Company are encouraged to wash their costume in water only so as to maintain the authentic look (but hopefully not the smell).
+Indeed, to maintain the authentic look of the costumes, the Company of Ordinance requests that all members wash their costume in water so as to maintain the authentic look (but hopefully not the smell).

 This website was alive and running from mid 2001 to early 2011.
 History fascinates me as well as most of the people around the world.
 Which is why I did my research and have found some of the above information from the past that was posted on wayback machine… as well as a few posts below.
 Have a look.